Study Options

 Undertaken in smaller groups than lectures, seminars are led by faculty and require preparatory work to enable deeper engagement and informed discussions.
 The smaller groups allow for greater engagement than can be achieved in the larger class setting.

-Placements provide students with an opportunity to apply what they are learning to the ‘real world.’
+Placements provide students with an opportunity to integrate what they are learning to work in the ‘real world.’
 By identifying, developing and sharing your gifts and skills, you grow in Christian character, explore your leadership potential and are shaped for future life and ministry.

 A more concentrated form of study, students and lecturers go away together for a weekend of classes (Theology & Counselling).